Support the Academic Success of All Students

-Improving student success is an important priority at most U.S. two-year colleges (2YCs), but is especially challenging given the wide range of abilities, preparation, and goals of 2YC students.
+Improving students' academic success is an important priority at most U.S. two-year colleges (2YCs), but is especially challenging given the wide range of preparation and goals of 2YC students.

 English Language Learners (ELLs) are currently the fast growing segment of the public school student population in the United States.
 More than ever before, students graduating from high schools in the U.S. are entering college while still in the process of acquiring and/or refining their skills in English.
 Two-year colleges have already begun to provide instruction to this new wave of undergraduate students.